Economic History - From Agricultural Roots to Export-Oriented Manufacturing Sector and a Financial Center

 Since 1923, Liechtenstein has also shared economic integration through a customs union with Switzerland.
 In addition, Liechtenstein's economy has been greatly enhanced by its regional and global integration through memberships to multilateral organizations such as the European Free Trade Associations (EFTA), European Economic Area (EEA), as well as the World Trade Organization (WTO).

-Liechtenstein may be known around the world mostly as a financial center, but the largest contributor to Liechtenstein's economy is its manufacturing sector.
-Industry accounts for 43% of the gross domestic product (GDP).
+Liechtenstein may be known around the world mostly as a financial center, but the largest contributor to its economy is manufacturing.
+Industry (manufacturing and construction) accounts for 41.6% of the gross domestic product (GDP).

 The largest branches in Liechtenstein's strongly export-oriented industrial sector are machine and tool engineering, plant construction, precision instruments, and the dental and food sectors.
 In all these areas, companies are less interested in manufacturing mass-market and cheap products and have focused more on producing high-tech products of the highest quality.

-· The US is Liechtenstein’s second largest bilateral trading partner after Germany.
+· The US is Liechtenstein’s largest overseas trading partner.

-· Liechtenstein annually exports goods worth nearly half a billion dollars to the US.
+· Liechtenstein annually exports goods worth over half a billion dollars to the US.

-· Liechtenstein’s foreign direct investments (FDI) in the US amount to nearly half a billion dollars.
-That represents more than $13,000 per inhabitant in Liechtenstein.
+· Liechtenstein’s foreign direct investments (FDI) in the US amounts to over half a billion dollars.

-· Eight Liechtenstein companies provide nearly 4000 jobs in the US.
-Against its population of roughly 38,000 this is a significant number – over 11% of its population.
+· Nine Liechtenstein companies provide roughly 5000 jobs in the US.
+Against its population of roughly 40,000 this is a significant number – over 14% of its population.